-Non-locked Rope Reels: Once your cover is installed it is unlikely that it will require any adjustment.
+Once your cover is installed it is unlikely that it will require any adjustment.
 However, it is possible for extreme changes in the cover condition to cause the cover to run unevenly.
-Our exclusive brake adjustment is simple enough to adjust yourself, thus avoiding a service call.
-You should always determine which adjustment to make by observing the evenness of the cover as it is coming off the pool.
+If your cover is retracting or opening unevenly, call your local service company for assistance.